sophiayk20/sophiayk20.github.io/_posts/2023-08-17-an-exploration-into-tts.markdown

 The data was stored in binary files using the Python struct package.
 The structures of the binary files were as follows:
   - <b>mel-spectrogram feature</b>: locale num | locales | speaker count in base model | 22 floats for each speaker, with each float representing average mel-spectrogram feature for all sentences for that speaker
   - <b>duration</b>: vowel count | name of each vowel (eg. a1, a2, ..., ux2) | speaker count in base model | 39 floats for each speaker, with each float representing average duration of that vowel for all sentences for that speaker
+Mel-spectrogram data was originally packed in HDF5 files (h5py) and duration data was originally packed in pickle files.

 - <b>Metric calculation</b>: I thought of two different ways of combining mel-spectrogram features and duration: `1) weighted sum` and `2) filtering`.
   - <b>weighted sum</b>: I tried 5 different combinations of weights (listed as (feats, dur)): (1, 0), (0.9, 0.1), (0.8, 0.2), (0.5, 0.5), (0, 1).
 Besides the very first and last two tuples, I tried combinations with more emphasis on features, because I thought that